 Crossroads Farmers Market was the first in the country to launch an innovative financial incentive program for individuals who use federal nutrition benefits.
 Fresh Checks are dollar-value coupons, which the market provides through private funding, that stretch the purchasing power of SNAP (Food Stamps), WIC Fruits and Vegetables Coupons (FVC), and both WIC and Senior Farmers Market Nutrition Program/FMNP vouchers (further detail below).
 Fresh Checks may be used to purchase additional fresh, locally-grown fruits, vegetables, meat, eggs, honey, and herbs at our seasonal farmers market.
-Over our seven seasons of operation, Crossroads has distributed over $243,000 in Fresh Checks to nearly 7,000 area low-income individuals and families.
+Over our eight seasons of operation, Crossroads has distributed over $300,000 in Fresh Checks to over 8,000 area low-income individuals and families.
 Since we opened in 2007, our model has been replicated in more than 500 farmers markets in 30 states and D.C. thus impacting thousands of farmers.

 Funding for Fresh Checks in recent years comes from: Cafritz Foundation, Wholesome Wave, Montgomery County, Prince Georges Community Foundation, Amerigroup, City of Takoma Park, and private donations.